Autonomous stabilization of remote entanglement in a cascaded quantum network: Performance limitations

 This state has non-zero overlap with both the singlet and triplet states, and is entangled for any non-zero driving strength.
 This perturbative argument does not hold for the drive and coupling strengths used in the experiment.
 However, it provides an intuitive picture for how a finite degree of entanglement may be stabilized by driving only the upstream qubit.

-\subsection{Performance limitations}
+\section{Performance limitations}

-The degree of stabilized entanglement is limited by the degree of loss in the system, consisting of photon loss in the waveguide, and the relaxation and dephasing of the qubits.
-Measurements of the transmon qubits without coupling them to the chiral waveguide yielded relaxation times of approximately 40 $\mu s$, limited by fabrication and enclosure material.
-Together, with an expected transmission efficiency of $95\%$, we predict a maximum achievable concurrence of approximately $\conc \approx 0.5$.
-Using the CQA scheme, achieving this concurrence requires matching the drive strengths and the qubit-waveguide coupling strengths.
-In this setup, the mismatched coupling strengths limit the concurrence to $\conc \approx 0.29$ (see fig.~\ref{fig:landscape}D), significantly lower than the bound set by loss.
-The steady-state concurrence measured using the CQA scheme is lower than this number, as drive-induced Stark shifts push the drive detuning away from the optimal frequency.
+The degree of stabilized entanglement is limited by local loss, and the mismatch in qubit-waveguide coupling strengths.
+Fig.~\ref{suppfig:effectofloss} illustrates how different degrees of loss reduce the maximum achievable concurrence, as a function of the ratio of qubit-waveguide coupling strengths.

+Measurements of the transmon qubits without coupling them to the chiral waveguide yielded intrinsic relaxation times of approximately \qty{40}{\micro\second}, limited by fabrication and enclosure material.
+Together, with a transmission efficiency of $96\%$, we predict a maximum achievable concurrence of approximately $\conc \approx 0.5$.
+This is obtained after optimizing steady-state concurrence over drive strengths and drive detuning.
+Using the CQA scheme, however, the highest attainable concurrence is simulated to be $\conc \approx 0.29$, which is significantly lower than the bound set by loss and coupling mismatch.

-Using drive parameters that enforce the `synthetic squeezing' symmetry, the steady-state concurrence ($\conc = 0.471$) is sufficiently close to the bound set by loss ($\conc = 0.48$).
+Using drive parameters that enforce the `synthetic squeezing' symmetry, the steady-state concurrence ($\conc = 0.471$) is sufficiently close to the bound set by loss and coupling mismatch ($\conc = 0.48$).
 This result suggests that higher-fidelity entangled states may be stabilized by improving qubit coherence and reducing transmission loss.
 Qubit coherence can be improved by employing techniques to reduce loss due to materials and the enclosure for the chip \cite{ganjam_surpassing_2024}.
 Recent work on on-chip chiral interfaces suggests a possible route to reducing transmission loss by replacing microwave circulators~\cite{joshiResonanceFluorescenceChiral2023a, caoParametricallyControlledChiral2024, kannan2023demand}.